openfga/openfga/docs/testing_your_changes.md

 > NOTE TO MAINTAINERS: ideally, these tests need not be exported, since they are testing for correctness and should be independent of the storage layer.
 They are the result of not having enough coverage with unit tests.

-2. One test that asserts on the log fields that are emmitted: `TestCheckLogs` in tests/check/check_test.go.
+2. One test that asserts on the log fields that are emitted: `TestCheckLogs` in tests/check/check_test.go.

 > NOTE TO MAINTAINERS: ideally, we have a similar test for other APIs as well.